 Let’s start with some of the new commercial developments that are bringing some new businesses to West Hawaii:

-BREW spans three lots around Pawai Place and is anchored by the Kona Brewing Co. brewery and pub at the
+BREW, already built and ready for tenants, has three lots around Pawai Place and is anchored by the Kona Brewing Co. brewery and pub.
+The site also includes

 If you ask local merchants how is the market, they will tell you it has been one heck of a slow summer due to the VOG and eruption that started in May and finally ended in early August.
 Real estate followed much of that same lead, with buyers pulling back to see what was going to happen with the market.
 Now that the eruption has ceased, the blue sky days are magnificent and you can see the sun diamonds sparkling upon the ocean, the buyers are coming back into the market.